 DAILY DINNER CHAT ACTIVITY

-I love talking with my kids!
-I think it’s super important to take the time to talk to and listen to our children.
+We love talking with our kids!
+It’s super important to take the time to talk to and listen to our children.
 We want them to feel valued, understood, and know that they matter.
 Nothing will create a strong family bond faster than talking as a family.

 Family dinner is the perfect opportunity for family chats.
 Turn it into a game.
 Ask “Would You Rather” questions.
 Play the emotions game – each family member chooses two emotions they felt that day, then shares why.
 Create a structured chat, focusing on what’s most important to you as a family.
-In our home, we play “THIS is our day.”
+In our home, we play “Sweet, sour and service.”

-- S=Service (something kind you did for someone else or a kindness that was shown to you)
+- Service – Share something kind you did for someone else or a kindness that was shown to you.

 DAILY FAMILY CLEAN-UP ACTIVITY

 Cleaning up as a family is a great way to bond, make chores more enjoyable, and instill good habits in your kids.
-Cleaning isn’t always fun.
-Okay, who am I kidding?
-It’s hardly ever fun!
-But the fact is, it has to be done.
+Cleaning isn’t always fun, so you have to find a way to make it more exciting because it has to be done.
 Teaching our kids to make this one of their daily activities is important.

-Here are some tips to make cleaning fun – or at least keep it from being a daily fight!
+Here are some tips to make cleaning fun!

-- Turn on some music while you clean.
-The louder, the better, in my opinion!
+- Use Music – Turn on some music while you clean.
+The louder, the better, in our opinion!

 These five activities will help you to create a strong family.
 They’ll also teach your kids good habits and important life skills.
 Choose one of these habits to try and add it to your list of daily activities.

 Do you have any good habits or daily activities that help create a strong family?
-I’d love to hear them in the comments!
+We’d love to hear them in the comments!